tustin2121/James_Somerton_Transcripts/_videos/BJw8_r89EwA.md

 <compare>
 <james {% include timecode %}>

 As most of the ancient world existed in an openly classist system, it was more or less seen as the natural order of things for the poor to be suffering.
 And well… things can’t really get any more tragic if you start out suffering.
 Or so they thought.
-You did have theatrical productions which would have been called [air quotes] Domestic Tragedies, focusing on the middle or working classes.
+You did have theatrical productions which would have been called <u>[air quotes]</u> Domestic Tragedies, focusing on the middle or working classes.
 But even these were scoffed at for not having the gravitas of assassinating a demi-god.
 Meanwhile, what’s really going on is that philosophers were just salty because the only thing they were ‘lords’ of was the edge.

 </james>
 <from></from>